webproducer-ir/jquery-slidemenu/README.md

 Next, include Font Awesome to your project.

-Include the jquery plugin to your project.
+And, include the jquery plugin to your project.
 Jquery Quick Access : (code.jquery.com/jquery-1.10.2.min.js)

 1- Include jquery-slide-menu.css in head